LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 ## 3. Security Report - Reducing Vulnerabilities During Development
 ### 3.1 Introduction
 #### 3.1.1 Software Development
 Software development is the process of creating applications or software which is made using a specific programming language.
 This is an iterative process used to create these programs, to fulfil either a business or personal goal, process or objective.
 The process is usually made up of various steps within development to create the operational software in question.
-[1]

 The method of creating software is commonly referred to as a Software Development Life Cycle (SDLC) and the process is normally carried out through the software programmer, with initial research, data and process flow design, flow charts, technical documentation, testing and debugging.
-The process is commonly iterative, but there are other methodologies to adopt depending on the nature of the program.
+The process is commonly iterative, but there are other methodologies to adopt depending on the nature of the program [1].

 #### 3.1.2 Vulnerabilities
 Regarding computing security, vulnerabilities are weaknesses within software, being a flaw within code or design that creates an opening for an attacker to breach security and either run code or access a system’s memory.
 Because of the fact that these vulnerabilities are discovered, they are then exploited, allowing to be conducted through hacking scripts, applications or even free hand coding [2].
 Once the attacker has breached access, they have the opportunity to gain access to information and can exploit the vulnerability to hide their actions [3].

-##### 3.1.2.1 Types of Vulnerabilities
+##### 3.1.2.1 Types of Vulnerabilities [4]
 This section describes each vulnerability that could occur in software.

 ###### Buffer Overflow